Why these highrise tower residents were keen to go green | CBC News

 City eager to help residents

-The group of volunteers at The Classics all credit staff at the City of Ottawa with helping set up the composting program in their tower.
+The group of volunteers at the Classics credits staff at the City of Ottawa with helping set up the composting program in their tower.

 The job of assisting residents with waste issues in multi-unit complexes falls to Kyle Brydges, a waste management inspector with the city, who credited the group for their enthusiasm.